tylimbach/RubiksCubeAI/README.md

 This project includes simulation for all quarter and half face turns, slice turns, double layer turns and quarter cube rotations.
 This includes both primary and inverse moves (CW and CCW).

 ## Visualizing the Cube
 The cube state is primarily displayed use xterm-256 color escape sequences.
+It is unfolded from the front face.
+The front face here is green.
 > Note: This is not compatible with some computer terminals, only terminals that support xterm-256

 This cube is solved: